swiss-seismological-service/DUGseis/paper/paper.md

 ![Graphical interface of GUI with waveforms and picks of an event and the 3D plot of the events in the database. \label{fig:GUI_example}](DUGseisGUI_V2.JPG)

 # Usage
-Since 2021 dozens of hydraulic stimulation experiments have been performed in the Bedretto Underground Laboratory in Switzerland [@Ma2022; @Plenkers2023].
+Since 2021 dozens of hydraulic stimulation experiments have been performed in the Bedretto Underground Laboratory in Switzerland [@Ma2022; @Plenkers2023; @Obermann2024].
 In this context, the DUGseis package was used to detect picoseismicity by processing the incoming high-frequency waveform data in real-time and in post-processing mode [@Obermann2024].
+A small seismic dataset of one of the hydraulic stimulations can be found in [].

 # Acknowledgements
 The submitting author, Martina Rosskopf, is funded by SNF Project “Characterizing and understanding Enhanced Geothermal Systems (EGS) - novel tools and applications in a deep underground laboratory” (200021_192151).
 The BedrettoLab is financed by ETH Zürich and the Werner Siemens Foundation.
 This paper is BULGG publication BPN_008.